Vaccine frequently asked questions

 Can I get dose 1 of Pfizer and then switch to Moderna (or vice versa)?

-No. Both doses must come from the same manufacturer.
+Both doses should come from the same manufacturer.
 The safety and efficacy of a mixed-product series have not been evaluated.
 If for any reason a mistake is made and mismatched doses are given, then it is recommended not to give a third dose but rather consider vaccination complete with the two doses.
-If for some reason it cannot be determined which product was given as a first dose or that product is no longer available, then a second dose of either mRNA vaccine may be given a minimum of 28 days later.
+If for some reason it cannot be determined which product was given as a first dose or that product is no longer available, then a second dose of either mRNA vaccine may be given.